wilsonmar/VisualStudio/AzureCosting.md

     Typically, doubling the number of cores would yield 70% or less improvement in processing throughput.
     This means more smaller servers may be cost less overall than larger servers.

-* other machines do not have such a linear cost structure.

   COMMENTARY:
   Microsoft may consider a "volume discount" of sorts to reflect the diminishing returns from more cores.
   However, this would complicate calculations somewhat.

+* other machines do not have such a linear cost structure in Azure.

 DO THIS:
 Conduct experiment performance test runs on how many transactions can be processed within an hour on a